 The easiest way to avoid a problem with cleaning any of your candlesticks or candle holders of any type is simply spray a small bit of "Pam" onto the bottom of your candle holders whether they are sticks or votive holders, tea lights, etc.

 Put the candle sticks in hot water.
 When wax softens, peel it off.
 Do this again if the melting is not complete.
-Have an old cloth ready to rub the stick while it is still a bit warm.
-This will take off the final residue.

 When washing dishes with Dawn, I put the washables with wax on them in the dish water.
-VOILA!
+Voila!
 The wax just slid off.
 I tried placing a warm sponge with the dish water on the wax on the counter top and again, the wax just slid off.
 So I tried it with a washable tea towel.
 It worked again.

 I have acrylic candlesticks that have a thin layer of wax leftover from attempts to clean them in hot water.
 This process left a thin coating of wax.
 How can I get it off?